+Looking for things to do with kids in Raleigh during the fall?
+One of the classic fall activities is visiting pumpkin patches and exploring corn mazes.
+The Raleigh pumpkin picking season typically begins sometime in late September to early October.

+NOTE: These are seasonal attractions, be sure to check the website of each place mentioned below for up to date guidelines and opening hours.

+**Second draft:**

 - Raleigh Brewing has their Oktoberfest Lager with notes of sweet caramel, baked bread, and herbal hops.

-- Trophy Maywood has their Oktrophyfest – Marzen (a lager that originated in Bavaria)
+- Trophy Maywood typically has a Oktrophyfest – Marzen (a lager that originated in Bavaria)

 - Lynnwood Brewing serves up a seasonal Shut Your Pumpkin Pie Hole Wheat.

-- Pelagic Beer & Wine currently have a Pumpkin Latte Blonde on tap.
+- Pelagic Beer & Wine currently have a Pumpkin Pie Porter on tap.

 - Jubala Coffee has their Pumpkin Spice Latte; flavored with cinnamon, ginger, nutmeg, allspice and clove.
-And their Campfire Mocha; a s’mores flavored mocha featuring graham cracker-infused milk, Videri Chocolate, and house made toasted marshmallow.
+And their Campfire Mocha; s’mores flavored mocha featuring graham cracker-infused milk, Videri Chocolate, and house made toasted marshmallow.

 - Sir Walter Coffee always get creative with their drinks.
-Ask about their pumpkin pie martini, apple cider old fashion, or spiced rum cider.
+Ask about their Graham Cracker latte, pumpkin pie martini, apple cider old fashion, or spiced rum cider.

-- Asali Cafe in Cary has a delicious Pumpkin Cheesecake Mousse and Autumn Mousse.
+- Asali Cafe in Cary makes delicious desserts, like the Pumpkin Cheesecake Mousse and Autumn Mousse.

-- 42 & Lawrence also have a Pumpkin Spice Latte currently on their specials menu, and Apple Cider.
+- 42 & Lawrence also typically have a Pumpkin Spice Latte on their specials menu, plus chai tea and hot apple cider.

-- Idle Hour Coffee on Oberlin Rd have a Maple Ginger Latte and Lavender Honey Latte.
+- Idle Hour Coffee – ask about their Maple Ginger Latte and Lavender Honey Latte.

-- Hayes Barton Cafe make the most amazing cakes in Raleigh and currently have a Frightening Funfetti Cake, Pumpkin Spice Cake, and Pumpkin Cheesecake on their menu.
+- Hayes Barton Cafe make the most amazing cakes in Raleigh.

 - Raleigh Rolls, who make ice cream rolled on cold slates with a variety of flavors and toppings, currently has a pumpkin pie special through October (pumpkin pie filling, graham cracker, topped with whipped cream!

 PLEASE NOTE: These are seasonal items.
 Please visit each businesses website for up-to-date offerings before driving there!
 Oh, here is our list of 17 places to celebrate Oktoberfest in Raleigh.

+3. Visit Pumpkin Patches, Corn Mazes, and Fruit Picking

+Looking for things to do with kids in Raleigh during the fall?
+One of the classic fall activities is visiting pumpkin patches and exploring corn mazes.
+The Raleigh pumpkin picking season typically begins sometime in late September to early October.

+NOTE: These are seasonal attractions, be sure to check the website of each place mentioned below for up to date guidelines and opening hours.